AlexTanui/Bank-of-Flatiorn/README.md

 ## Running The Live Hosted Application

-* open this [link](https://lex-kitchen-kenya.netlify.app/) on your browser to access the live web application
+* open this [link](https://bank-of-flartiorn.netlify.app/) on your browser to access the live web application
 * you can also follow the link on the right side of the repository below the discription
-* on the browser you will need to enter your credentials that is user name and password to access the meals.
+* on the browser you will need to search in by typing in order to filder transaction by description and add new transaction on the form below
-* search for your meal and click recipe to get cooking instructions.

 ## Installation